zxjcarrot/egoirc/README.md

 s.nickname = "yournickname"
 s.realname = "yourrealname" // nickname will be used if not provided s.hostname = "yourhostname" // "*" will be used if not provided
-s.pingInterval = 10 * time.Second // default to 10s if not provided
+s.PingInterval = 10 * time.Second // default to 10s if not provided

 cli, err := egoirc.NewClient(s)
 if err != nil {